Yushu-An/YushuAn-academic/content/home/experience.md

     # location: California
     date_start: 'Sep 2020'
     date_end: 'Oct 2021'
-    description: designed a vision system for its hull’s sub-assembly welding robot equipment and experimented on it, so as to achieve high efficiency, high quality and high Automated welding process
+    description: Designed a vision system for its hull’s sub-assembly welding robot equipment and experimented on it, so as to achieve high efficiency, high quality and high Automated welding process
         Responsibilities include:

         * Installed laser transmitters and cameras on the gantry, which are used to scan the workpiece before welding